 Arey Bhai, remember when your Mom made you eat dahl, cholay, and raj mahn?
 Turns out there was a reason for that.
 These foods are packed full of nutrients like fibre!

 From helping manage blood sugar to lowering cholesterol, increasing fibre in your diet has many health benefits.
 Upping your fibre intake doesn’t have to be as dramatic as eating flaxseed every day.
-It can be as simple as swapping out white rice for brown rice and your poop will be happier to.
+It can be as simple as swapping out white rice for brown rice, and your poop will be happier too.

 2. Go for the greens